Health Effects and Workplace Assessments and Controls

 - Interim Guidance for Medical Screening of Workers Potentially Exposed to Engineered Nanoparticles, NIOSH.
 (2007).
 Interim guidance concerning the medical screening of workers potentially exposed to engineered nanoparticles in the manufacture and industrial use of nanomaterials.
 Because the topic has not been extensively discussed in the scientific literature, NIOSH has developed this guidance to generate discussion, fill the current knowledge gap, and provide interim recommendations until further scientific information becomes available.
 Additionally, NIOSH is seeking comments on the strengths and weaknesses of exposure registries for workers potentially exposed to engineered nanoparticles.

 - Approach to Nanomaterials ES&H, Department of Energy Nanoscale Science Research Centers.
 (2007).
 The document sets forth practices for managing environmental, safety and health (ES&H) concerns, including developing site-specific controls, at Nanoscale Science Research Centers.

 - Nanotechnology White Paper, Environmental Protection Agency (EPA).
-EPA 100/B-07/001, 2007, 4.12 MB PDF, 136 pages.
+EPA 100/B-07/001, 2007.
 The document, the purpose of which is to provide information on key science issues and needs associated with nanotechnology, also provides an overview of existing information on risk assessment as well as human exposures and their measurement and control.